jboss-developer/jboss-eap-quickstarts/cluster-ha-singleton/README.md

 2. Follow the instructions above to [Clone the EAP7_HOME Directory](#clone-the-eaphome-directory).
 3. Configure the first server instance in JBoss Developer Studio.
    * In the `Server` tab, right-click and choose `New` --> `Server`.
-   * For the `Server name`, enter "Node1" and click `Next`.
+   * For the `Server name`, enter "EAP7-Server1" and click `Next`.
    * In the `Create a new Server Adapter` dialog, choose `Create a new runtime (next page)` and click `Next`.
    * In the `JBoss Runtime` dialog, enter the following information and then click `Next`.

-            Name: Node1
+            Name: EAP7-Server1
             Home Directory: (Browse to the directory for the first server and select it) Execution Environment: (Choose your JRE 8 runtime if not correct) Configuration base directory: (This should already point to your server configuration directory) Configuration file: (Browse and choose the `standalone-ha.xml` file)
    * In the `Add and Remove` dialog, add the `jboss-cluster-ha-singleton-service` to the `Configured` list and click `Finished`.
-   * In the `Server` tab, double-click on `Node1` to open it.
+   * In the `Server` tab, double-click on `EAP7-Server1` to open it.
 4. Configure the second server instance in JBoss Developer Studio.
    * In the `Server` tab, right-click and choose `New` --> `Server`.
-   * For the `Server name`, enter "Node2" and click `Next`.
+   * For the `Server name`, enter "EAP7-Server2" and click `Next`.
    * In the `Create a new Server Adapter` dialog, choose `Create a new runtime (next page)` and click `Next`.
    * In the `JBoss Runtime` dialog, enter the following information and then click `Next`.

-            Name: Node2
+            Name: EAP7-Server2
             Home Directory: (Browse to the cloned directory for the second server and select it) Execution Environment: (Choose your JRE 8 runtime if not correct) Configuration base directory: (This should already point to your cloned server configuration directory) Configuration file: (Browse and choose the `standalone-ha.xml` file)
    * In the `Add and Remove` dialog, add the `jboss-cluster-ha-singleton-service` to the `Configured` list and click `Finished`.
-   * In the `Server` tab, double-click on `Node2` to open the `Overview` page.
+   * In the `Server` tab, double-click on `EAP7-Server2` to open the `Overview` page.
    * Click `Open launch configuration` and at the end of the `VM Arguments`, paste "-Djboss.socket.binding.port-offset=100" and click `OK`.
-   * Still in the `Overview` page for `Node2`, under `Server Ports`, uncheck the `Detect from Local Runtime` next to `Port Offset` and enter "100".
+   * Still in the `Overview` page for `EAP7-Server2`, under `Server Ports`, uncheck the `Detect from Local Runtime` next to `Port Offset` and enter "100".
 Save the changes using the menu `File --> Save`

-5. To deploy the cluster-ha-singleton service to `Node 1`, right-click on the `jboss-cluster-ha-singleton-service` project, choose `Run As` --> `Run on Server`, choose `Node1` and click `Finish`.
-Note the messages in the `Node1` server console indicate it is the singleton provider of the service.
+5. To deploy the cluster-ha-singleton service to `EAP7-Server, right-click on the `jboss-cluster-ha-singleton-service` project, choose `Run As` --> `Run on Server`, choose `EAP7-Server1` and click `Finish`.
+Note the messages in the `EAP7-Server1` server console indicate it is the singleton provider of the service.

-        WFLYCLSV0001: This node will now operate as the singleton provider of the jboss.quickstart.ha.singleton.timer service
+        WFLYCLSV0003: localhost elected as the singleton provider of the jboss.quickstart.ha.singleton.timer service
         WFLYSRV0060: Http management interface listening on http://127.0.0.1:9990/management
         WFLYSRV0051: Admin console listening on http://127.0.0.1:9990
         INFO  [class org.jboss.as.quickstarts.cluster.hasingleton.service.ejb.SchedulerBean] (EJB default - 1) HASingletonTimer: Info=HASingleton timer @localhost <timestamp>
         INFO  [class org.jboss.as.quickstarts.cluster.hasingleton.service.ejb.SchedulerBean] (EJB default - 2) HASingletonTimer: Info=HASingleton timer @localhost <timestamp>
         INFO  [class org.jboss.as.quickstarts.cluster.hasingleton.service.ejb.SchedulerBean] (EJB default - 3) HASingletonTimer: Info=HASingleton timer @localhost <timestamp>

-6. To deploy the cluster-ha-singleton service to `Node 2`, right-click on the `jboss-cluster-ha-singleton-service` project, choose `Run As` --> `Run on Server`, choose `Node2` and click `Finish`.
-Note the messages in the `Node2` server console indicate `Node1` is the singleton provider of the service and `Node1` continues to provide the service.
+6. To deploy the cluster-ha-singleton service to `EAP7-Server2`, right-click on the `jboss-cluster-ha-singleton-service` project, choose `Run As` --> `Run on Server`, choose `EAP7-Server2` and click `Finish`.
+Note that `EAP7-Server1` is still the singleton provider of the service.
+This messagee is in the `EAP7-Server2` console.

-            JBAS010342: Node1/singleton elected as the singleton provider of the jboss.quickstart.ha.singleton.timer service
-            JBAS015961: Http management interface listening on http://127.0.0.1:10090/management
+        WFLYSRV0060: Http management interface listening on http://127.0.0.1:10090/management

-7. Stop the `Node1` server and note the following message in the `Node2` server console indicating it is now the singleton provider.
+7. Stop the `EAP7-Server1` server and note the following message in the `EAP7-Server2` server console indicating it is now the singleton provider.

-        WFLYCLSV0001: This node will now operate as the singleton provider of the jboss.quickstart.ha.singleton.timer service INFO  [class org.jboss.as.quickstarts.cluster.hasingleton.service.ejb.SchedulerBean] (EJB default - 1) HASingletonTimer: Info=HASingleton timer @localhost <timestamp>
+        WFLYCLSV0003: localhost elected as the singleton provider of the jboss.quickstart.ha.singleton.timer service INFO  [class org.jboss.as.quickstarts.cluster.hasingleton.service.ejb.SchedulerBean] (EJB default - 1) HASingletonTimer: Info=HASingleton timer @localhost <timestamp>
         INFO  [class org.jboss.as.quickstarts.cluster.hasingleton.service.ejb.SchedulerBean] (EJB default - 2) HASingletonTimer: Info=HASingleton timer @localhost <timestamp>
         INFO  [class org.jboss.as.quickstarts.cluster.hasingleton.service.ejb.SchedulerBean] (EJB default - 3) HASingletonTimer: Info=HASingleton timer @localhost <timestamp>